AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 Defining AI's role in the workflow

-This was the right model for the context.
-Third Party Risk Management involves high-stakes decisions that professionals must defend to leadership and auditors.
-As a result, users need to stay in the loop — reviewing AI outputs, signing off on decisions, and controlling how much autonomy the system has.
-This framing — AI as an assistive layer, not a replacement — became the organizing principle for every interaction decision that followed.
+Because Third Party Risk Management involves high-stakes decisions that professionals must defend to leadership and auditors, an agent that does the analysis, shows its work, and preserves human judgment at every meaningful decision point and only acts autonomously when given permission to, seemed the best approach for this experience.
+Users would always be in the loop reviewing AI outputs, signing off on decisions, and controlling how much autonomy the system has.
+The framing "AI as an assistive layer" became the organizing principle for every interaction decision that followed.

 Review flows — existing workflow with and without the agent layer